Comparing different types of assessment

 When to use:

-• After remediating vulnerabilities from a previous XBOW assessment
+• After fixing or mitigating vulnerabilities from a previous XBOW assessment

 • To verify that security patches are effective

-• When you need evidence that vulnerabilities are resolved
+• When you need evidence that vulnerabilities are fixed

 • Before deploying fixes to production